ember-learn/ember-blog/source/2019-12-06-the-ember-times-issue-127.md

-"I contribute to Ember" with Ben Demboski" 👨‍💻, become an Ember author in DecEmber ✍️🎄, a Reminder to Help Test the New Inspector 🔬, release v3.0.0 of ember-test-selectors 🎉, and try out Ember Electron v3 beta today 🖥️!
+"I contribute to Ember" with Ben Demboski" 👨‍💻, become an Ember author in DecEmber ✍️🎄, a reminder to help test the new Inspector 🔬, release v3.0.0 of ember-test-selectors 🎉, and try out Ember Electron v3 beta today 🖥️!